> Sandy Denny > Songs > Fotheringay

-There are at least five recordings of this songs by Sandy Denny and Fairport Convention:
+There are at least five recordings of Fotheringay by Sandy Denny and Fairport Convention:

 The first version is a home demo, released on The Attic Tracks Vol. 3.
 It was recorded in 1967 and Sandy plays guitar.
 This version was played to Fairport when they were planning their What We Did on Our Holidays LP.

 The second version subsequently appeared in 1969 as the opening song of What We Did on Our Holidays and later on The History of Fairport Convention, on the double CD album Meet on the Ledge: The Classic Years 1967-1975, on the 2CD Sandy Denny anthology No More Sad Refrains, and in 2004 on the 5CD Fledg’ling anthology A Boxful of Treasures.

 On this version, Sandy plays acoustic guitar with Richard Thompson; Simon Nicol plays autoharp and Martin Lamble bells.
 Ashley Hutchings plays bass.
 It is interesting to note how much the band adds to the song.

 An alternative take from the recording sessions was released in 1996 on Ashley Hutchings’ The Guv’nor Vol. 4.